TosbackCgusBridge-Bot/CGUs-versions/Popcap/Privacy Policy.md

 **Wii / Wii U.** By signing up to play our products on a Nintendo Wii or Wii U console, you agree that Nintendo may provide us with your Nintendo user account information so we can establish an EA Account for you.
 You need an EA Account to play EA's products online.
 From Nintendo, the data we receive includes your Mii information, email address, Nintendo Network ID, friend list, country, language and date of birth.
 We do not receive your credit card number or other financial information.

+**Nintendo Switch™.** By signing up to play our products on a Nintendo Switch™ console, you agree that Nintendo may provide us with your Nintendo Account information so we can establish an EA Account for you.
+You need an EA Account to play EA's products online.
+From Nintendo, the data we receive includes your nickname, email address, country, language and date of birth.
+We do not receive your credit card number or other financial information.

 **Mobile Platforms.** If you play or purchase our games on your mobile device and/or tablet, we receive information about you from the app stores and other mobile platform providers.
 This information includes your username and/or device ID and the fact that you made a purchase, for instance, but does not include any sensitive or financial information.
 Some of our mobile platforms also may send information to us that you authorize them to provide.
 Our mobile products also may request additional personal information from you, such as push notification tokens, your precise location or contact list, and we will collect this information only if you give us your explicit consent.

 **Other Third Parties**

 We may receive information from third parties, like Facebook or Game Center, when you use these services in connection with our products.
 We may also receive information about you when other players choose to share their contact lists with us.

 We also may receive information from third parties to supplement the information we receive from you.
 We use information from these companies primarily to help us deliver relevant advertising to you.
 A representative list of these types of third parties can be found on privacyappendix.ea.com.
-We also may use similar services, for instance, to help us understand your approximate geolocation via your IP address for tax purposes, or to customize certain services to your location.
+We also may use information from third parties, for instance, to help us understand your approximate geolocation via your IP address for tax purposes, or to customize certain services to your location, and for fraud and/or abuse prevention purposes.

 2\.
 How We Collect Information